 What this privacy notice covers

-This privacy notice explains what information we collect when using body worn video devices (BWVD), the reasons for their use and who we may share this information with.
+This privacy notice explains what information we collect when using body-worn video devices (BWVD), the reasons for their use and who we may share it with.
 This notice also details your rights to access this information.

 The Council is committed to compliance with the Information Commissioner’s Office’s data protection code of practice for surveillance cameras and personal data, the Home Office’s surveillance camera code of practice and the council’s own BWV camera policy.